-Sarah also spent a summer as head speed, agility, and conditioning coach for The Alpha Female Athlete, an all-female middle and high school travel lacrosse program.
-She has also gained experience as an assistant strength and conditioning coach at Sport HQ in Apex, N.C., served as head lacrosse coach for Red Devils United, and was a group exercise trainer for the company gym at Baker Roofing in Raleigh.
+Sarah has gained experience as head speed, agility, and conditioning coach for The Alpha Female Athlete, an all-female middle and high school travel lacrosse program.
+She will continue working with this organization after she graduates.
+Sarah has also worked as an assistant strength and conditioning coach at Sport HQ in Apex, N.C., served as head lacrosse coach for Red Devils United, and was a group exercise trainer for the company gym at Baker Roofing in Raleigh.

 Throughout her experiences, Sarah has developed a strength that she carries into the classroom, on the lacrosse field, and in life.
 Academically, she is a member of Alpha Lambda Delta and Kappa Omicron Nu honor societies.
 She has earned numerous accolades for her lacrosse efforts, including Academic All-Conference, First Team All-Conference for defense, All-Tournament Team for defense and midfield, and she was named to the IWLCA Academic Honor Roll.

 “The best part about being a student-athlete is being a part of something bigger than myself,” said Sarah.
 “As an ESS student with a passion for health and exercise, I enjoy coaching lacrosse and strength and conditioning for high schoolers.
 It’s not just Meredith lacrosse, it’s what Meredith lacrosse has embedded into me as an athlete that has guided me to want to teach others what I have learned.”